In page navigation

 - Use a robo advisor or micro investing app

-- Invest in large ETFs or funds that track stock indices, such as the S&P 500
+- Invest in large ETFs or mutual funds that track stock indices, such as the S&P 500

 - Use dollar-cost averaging to build wealth over time